dr-marek-jaskula/DomainDrivenDesignUniversity/src/Shopway.Domain/ReadMe.Domain.md

 To create a strongly typed id based on a given guid, we use "Create" method.
 For instance, "Product.Create()".

 Due to the fact that entity id is a record struct, we can use the '==' operator to compare ids.

+## BusinessKeys

+BusinessKeys for not aggregates can contain ids, because they are only queried as a part of aggregate